sagivnet/FactsService/README.md

 - Share Some Facts With The World!

-- A Facts Feed Manager End-to-end Aplication
+- A Facts Feed Manager End-to-end Application

 ## Features

 > Client Side

-- Home feed containing all the existing facts
+- Home Feed With All The Facts

-- User's personal feed containing all the existing facts that had been writen by the user
+- User Feed With All The User's Facts

-- User can post facts to the global feed
+- User Can Post Facts To The Global Feed

-- User can delete his own facts
+- User Can Delete His Own Facts

 > Server Side

-- Online Remote Database integration
+- Online Remote Database Integration

-- Authentication service
+- Authentication Service

-- Password Encryption service
+- Password Encryption Service

-- Data Verification service
+- Data Verification Service

 ## Screenshots